AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 ---

-### 🔹 2.1 – Add MDM Enrollment to the Existing `Auto Device Registration` GPO
+## 🔹 Part 3 – Prepare Devices for Intune Enrollment via GPO

-> 💡 If you already created a GPO named `Auto Device Registration` for Hybrid Azure AD Join, you can now **extend** it by adding the MDM enrollment policy.
+💡 If you already created a GPO named `Auto Device Registration` for Hybrid Azure AD Join, you can now **extend** it to include Intune MDM auto-enrollment.

+---

-📍 Path:
+### 📍 GPO Path:

 Computer Configuration
 → Policies
 → Administrative Templates